Glossary of terms

 Subject: An area of learning which may be provided by a school or a department, or by departments offering related courses.

-Summer School: A six-week period before the commencement of the academic year during which a select range of courses is taught and assessed.
+Summer School: A six-week period at the commencement of the academic year during which a select range of courses is taught and assessed.

 Summer Start: A six-week programme for domestic and international school leavers to transition into university study and complete one course towards their degree before the start of Semester One.